 There could be a million reasons why it’s time to go your separate ways.
 And, like many relationships, it’s hard to make the decision to seek another bank.
 Nonetheless, deep down inside, you know you’re not getting your money’s worth anymore.

-So, if you are considering that now is the time to switch banks, take a look at 5 top reasons why you might want to do so.
+So, if you are considering that now is the time to switch banks and open a new free bank account, take a look at 5 top reasons why you might want to do so.

 1. You’re done paying bank fees